missbulochka/sandbox/algorithms/mergeSort/README.md

 ## Description

-Merge is an efficient sort algorithm.
+Merge sort is an efficient sort algorithm.
 Efficiency in the best, average and worst case is **O(n log n)**.

 ## Algorithm